zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

   </rule>
 ```

 But this is not enough.
 It is still nothing but noise.
-In order to make this alert an actionable insight, we need to add more details regarding `grantedAccess` field but I am leaving this to you.
+In order to make this alert an actionable insight, we need to add more details regarding the `grantedAccess` field but I am leaving this to you.

 #### Log 6 (20:43:58.450 UTC): explorer.exe Accesses Taskmgr.exe